AntoineAllioux/thesis-public/README.md

 ## Formalisation

 Most of the results of this thesis have been formalised in the Agda proof assistant and are available at https://github.com/allioux/thesis-formalisation.

-## Notes

-This is a preliminary version of my PhD thesis missing the acknowledgements.